ajshultz/comp-pop-gen/pipeline_scripts/mk_testing/README.md

 ## Scripts for avian comparative genomics

 First pass at a set of scripts to concatenate and filter VCFs, run through snpEff, then combine into a consensus BED file from which MK tables can be constructed.
-Using Corvus cornix as example species.
+Using Corvus cornix as example species; will be generalized shortly.

 Authors: